Agenda tab - Add and edit Live webcast session

 5. Paste the live stream details into your broadcast app/encoder(s) to stream to this session.
 For an example on how to do so, see OBS Studio and Kaltura Live Streaming.

-Manage captions for your session
+Captions tab - Manage captions and translation for your session

 To order live captions for a session